 3.)
 Complete Ecampus Proctor Request Form

-When the accommodation involves special testing, faculty should send an email to Alisa Humphrey describing the accommodation prescribed for the student.
-Please let Alisa know if the student must take the exam at the same time the class is taking it.
-If this is not required, the student should schedule with Alisa ONE WEEK in advance of the test.
+After the faculty member submits an Alternative Testing Agreement, students who use DAS as their proctor must schedule their exams through Diane Pritchard.
+Faculty should send an email to Diane Pritchard describing the accommodation prescribed for the student.
+Please let Diane know if the student must take the exam at the same time the class is taking it.
+If this is not required, the student should schedule with Diane ONE WEEK in advance of the test.

 Proctoring for Special Situations: